Getting Started

 Current contract

-• The safest documented entry point is the checked-in JIT artifact at artifacts/omega/souc-bin/souc-linux-x86_64-jit.
+• The safest documented entry point is the canonical launcher at $(pwd)/bin/souc.

-• The first thing to trust is check, not run, because the execution path varies by artifact and backend support.
+• The first thing to trust is check, not run, because execution paths vary by host artifact and backend support.

-• Gate-backed status is currently strong for the stdlib reliability lane, the fmri and darwin_pbpk science lanes, and seven required hyper-execution lanes.
+• Gate-backed status is currently strong for the stdlib reliability lane (251/251 in the committed artifact), the fmri and darwin_pbpk science lanes, and seven required hyper-execution lanes.

 Bootstrap the verified toolchain